-Click on the arrow next to the Mark button and choose the mark you want to "go to".
-LabScribe will find the data point associated with that mark and display that section of data in the Main Window.
+- Click on the arrow next to the Mark button and choose the mark you want to "go to".
+LabScribe will find the data point associated with that mark and display that section of data in the Main Window. - Alternatively, select the mark in the Marks Dialog and click on Go To Mark.